-Note:- The question paper will consist of five sections.
-Each of the first two sections (I-II) will contains two questions (each carrying 5.5 marks).
-Each of the IIIrd and IVth sections will contain two questions (each carrying 5 marks).
-The students shall be asked to attempt one question from each section (I-IV).
-Section-V will contain six short answer type questions (each carrying 1.5 marks) without any internal choice covering the entire syllabus and shall be compulsory.
+Note: The question paper will consist of five sections.
+Each of the first four sections(I-IV) will contain two questions (each carrying 5 marks) and the students shall be asked to attempt one question from each section.
+Section-V will contain six short answer type questions (each carrying 1 marks) without any internal choice covering the entire syllabus and shall be compulsory.